wallymathieu/auctions-api-go/README.md

 ### Authentication

 All write operations require authentication via the `x-jwt-payload` header.
+Note that the `x-jwt-payload` header is a decoded JWT and not an actual JWT, since this app is supposed to be deployed behind a front-proxy.

 Example JWT payload format for a buyer/seller:
 ```json